jensburns/jensburns.github.io/_pages/about.md

 After I moved to the United Kingdom in 2005, my work expanded to include editing and writing communications for the private and public sectors – and everything in between.
 I’ve worked with Cardiff University, Middlesex University, UWE Bristol, Office for National Statistics, National Strategies, Skills for Health and WikiJob, among others.

-> Being a writer makes me a better editor and proofreader – it means I understand the importance of revision and always respect the writer’s voice when I’m editing.
-[My articles, short stories and humour pieces](/writing)  have appeared in online and print publications both in the US and UK, including Slate and Stylist.
+> Being a writer makes me a better editor and proofreader – it means I understand the importance of revision and respect the writer’s voice when I’m editing.

+__[My articles, short stories and humour pieces](/writing)__ have appeared in online and print publications both in the US and UK, including Slate and Stylist

 Beyond editing and proofreading, I also bring project management skills and the flexibility to work independently or as part of a team.
 I'm well-versed in using content management systems (WordPress, Squiz, Tridion) and Markdown too.